HISTORY

 Development work, including fencing the site, extending the plumbing and providing stand-pipes in the camping areas continued.
 The Training Hut in the Cub Scout Field was built in 1964.

-Ladies' toilets are added the Pembroke cabin erected and new Providore built.
+Ladies' toilets are added, the Pembroke cabin erected, and the new Providore built.
 In 1973 the Walton Firs Cub Scout Day was introduced, and in 1974 the Scout Air Rifle Championships started, hosted at Walton Firs.

 Thousands of new saplings were planted to replace storm-damaged trees.
-Archery, climbing, abseiling, canoeing and an adventure course were added to the site and it was rewired and had a new water system fitted.
-The Brunswick cabin – that came from Brunswick Square in London – was added.
+Archery, climbing, abseiling, canoeing and an adventure course were added to the site, and it was rewired and had a new water system fitted.
+The Brunswick cabin (named after Brunswick Square in London) was added.

 In 2008 the site was bought by the newly-established Walton Firs Foundation from the Scout Association for £800,000 with improvements and expansion continuing from 2009.